Skip to content

 Step 2: Register with the databases

-Before downloading any schemes, you need to register your OAuth credentials with PubMLST and/or Pasteur.
+Before downloading any schemes, you need to register your credentials with PubMLST and/or Pasteur.
 This is a one-time setup.
 Your credentials are saved locally and reused for future updates.

 mlstdb connect --db pubmlst